UtsavTrivedi16/Compsys301_Slave_RF_Module_MicroController_PCB/README.md

 # RF_Module_MicroController_PCB
 The RFM69HCW module integrated with a Atmega328PB microcontroller to run RF programs.
 This will potentially be used for future students of COMPSYS301 course at The University of Auckland.
-[Here is a glimpse of the Pacman robot used in the course] (https://www.youtube.com/watch?v=HsrKt_Cxeg4).
+[Here is a glimpse of the Pacman robot used in the course](https://www.youtube.com/watch?v=HsrKt_Cxeg4).
 The robot used RF as well as light sensors to navigate paths.
+This is the Master Module.

 ## Tools
 Made on EasyEDA.
 Exported for Altium and EasyEDA